jtod/Sigma16/app/doc/src/userguide.md

 # Assembly Language

+Each line of source code is an assembly language statement.
+Each statement must appear on one line.
+Most statements specify code, either an instruction or some constant data.
+Some statements are full line comments.
+Other statements are directives, which control the behavior of the assembler but don't generate any code.

+A statement may contain several fields.
+A field consists of non-space characters (with one exception: a space may appear in a string literal).
+Fields are separated from each other by one or more white space characters.

+  * Label.
+The label field is optional; if it appears, it must begin in the first character of the line.
+The label field, if present, must be a name.

+  * Operation.
+The operation field specifies an instruction or assembler directive.
+It must be preceded by one or more white space characters.
+Every statement (apart from a full line comment) must have an operation field, which must be a name.

+  * Operands.
+The operands field specifies operands for an instruction or arguments for assembly directive.
+All instructions have an operand field, and some assembler directives do.

+  * Comment.
+All text that follows white space after the operands field is a comment, and is ignored by the assembler.
+If one or more of the other fields (label, operation, operands) is missing, the comment must be preceded by a semicolon (to prevent it from being interpreted as operands).
+The rule is: all text after a semicolon is a comment, and all text after white space following operands is a comment.
+A statement where the first non-space character is a semicolon is a full line comment.

+A name must begin with a letter (a-z or A-Z), and may contain letters, digits, or underscore characters.

+...

 An assembly language provides a reasonably readable notation for writing machine language programs.
 An instruction in machine language is just one or more words (often written in hexadecimal notation),